MSc in Data Science

 Skilled graduates can expect good salary prospects as many organisations have identified a need for people who can combine analysis and software engineering skills to help them gain insights into their data.
 Data Science graduates are a valuable asset to companies of all types.
 Knowledge gained in the course can be applied in the commercial, government, and education sectors.
 Read about real world Data Science applications from ComputerWorld's list of 10 intriguing real-world uses for big data.
 ComputerWorld lists Data Scientist as the top professional profile in their Top 10 jobs in IT an Engineering.

-- This is an intensive programme (formerly known as a conversion course) for graduates of subjects other than computer science.
+This is an intensive programme (formerly known as a conversion course) for graduates of subjects other than computer science.
 For students who have a first degree in computer science, we offer the MSc Data Analytics.

-The course is completed in over two calendar years (October to September) of full-time study or two calendar years of part-time study.
+The course may be completed in one calendar year (October to September) of full-time study or two calendar years of part-time study.

 Full-time students attend lectures in the daytime on four days a week.
 They will need to devote the rest of the working week to practical assignments and private study.